Braided Italian bread – a freshly baked, warm loaf of bread is something that really can’t be beat.

-Nothing beats warm fresh bread.
-Ask Handsome, he can demolish any loaf put in front of him in minutes.
-Whether it be slathered in jam, coated in butter or plain – fresh warm bread is something that really can’t be beat.
+Nothing beats fresh, warm Italian bread.
+Ask Handsome.
+He can demolish any loaf put in front of him in mere minutes.
+Whether it be slathered in jam, coated in butter, or plain.

-And here I am, not alone according to google reader, fearful of working with yeas.
-Its apparently mystifying powers to recreate itself and create rising doughs still intimidates me (insert Alton Brown’s yeast sock puppets to explain the not so mystifying reasons – I’ll keep my magic).
+And here I am, not alone according to Google Reader, fearful of working with yeast.
+Its apparently mystifying powers to recreate itself and create rising dough still intimidates me (insert Alton Brown’s yeast sock puppets to explain the not so mystifying reasons – I’ll keep my magic).

-There were a few fails in there as well – and in all honestly, if I could figure out where I went wrong, I would blog about it so that others could point and laugh.
-After reading another bloggers post about working with yeast, I am determined to become less fearful of it and work with it more.
+There were a few fails in there as well, and in all honesty, if I could figure out where I went wrong, I would blog about it so that others could point and laugh.
+After reading another blogger’s post about working with yeast, I am determined to become less fearful of it and work with it more.
 Ut oh, do I smell a 2011 goal coming up soon?

-Crusty Italian Bread
+Braided Italian Bread

-- 1 cup (8 ounces) cool water, about 65F
+- 1 cup 8 ounces cool water, about 65F

-- 2 cups (8 1/2 ounces) all-purpose flour
+- 2 cups 8 1/2 ounces all-purpose flour

 - 1/4 teaspoon instant yeast

-- 1/2 cup (4 ounces) cool water, about 65F
+- 1/2 cup 4 ounces cool water, about 65F

-- 2 to 2 1/2 cups (8 1/2 to 10 5/8 ounces) all-purpose flour
+- 2 1/2 cups 8 1/2 to 10 5/8 ounces all-purpose flour

 - 2 teaspoons instant yeast